AustralianCancerDataNetwork/groundworkers/docs/from-scratch.md

 # Initial local setup

-This is the supported fresh-local journey for Groundworkers 1.x.
+This is the supported fresh-local setup for Groundworkers.
 It assumes an OMOP CDM database whose vocabulary tables are already populated.
 Groundworkers does not load vocabulary data or silently create embedding stores.

 ## Install